IntoTheDev/Save-System-for-Unity/README.md

 ## Features
 - Super fast in terms of performance.
 Even simple int saving ~x200 faster than ```PlayerPrefs.SetInt()```.
 Performance test at the end of README.
 - As easy to use as PlayerPrefs
-- Can save pretty much everything.
+- Can save pretty much everything (Vector, Quaternion, Array, List, Class, Struct, etc).
 Thanks to [Odin Serializer](https://github.com/TeamSirenix/odin-serializer) for that
 - Support multiple profiles
 - Save files are encrypted